 - Wash off with shampoo and water.

-- If you have dry skin, do not use fullers earth as it takes oil out from your skin.
+- If you have dry skin, do not use fillers earth as it takes oil out of your skin.
 In such case, use only lemon juice to rub your scalp and hair.

 Bitter Fenugreek proves sweet for hair….